alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Contact APHA to check if the country you’re exporting to requires you to test the soil that your crops are grown in - if you grow potatoes, you may need to fill in a [soil form](https://www.gov.uk/government/publications/potato-cyst-nematode-application-for-soil-sampling).

 Ask if you need to wash soil from the roots of the plants you export.
 The USA, New Zealand and other countries require this.

 ###Fees

 It costs £13.87 to get a plant health certificate and £36.35 for a lab examination.

-If an inspector needs to come to your site to test potatoe soil it costs £49.68 for every 15 minutes and a a minimum of £99.36.
+If an inspector needs to come to your site to test soil for potato cyst nematodes it costs £49.68 for every 15 minutes and a minimum of £99.36.

 ###Reduced fees

-You may be entitled to 50% discount for the first £500 of APHA services in a financial year if you’re both:
+You may be entitled to a 50% discount for the first £500 of APHA services in a financial year if you’re both:

 * not registered for VAT
 * your certified exports were worth less £5000 in the last financial year